reubenson/midi-archive/README.md

     - e.g. /assets/css/prairiefrontier/*
 - HTML will be transformed to have CSS and MIDI links point to the self-hosted assets
     - e.g. sites/prairiefrontier/midi.html
-    - TO DO: determine if `/sites` is the directory I want to serve static from
     - when restoring a site from Internet Archive, need to strip out IA's template
 - JavaScript usage is generally pretty limited on these site, so just gonna ignore that
 - The entirety of each site won't necessarily be scraped, since their source now exists on Internet Archive